 - Use modern, safe vehicles and equipment designed to provide optimal protection in the event of an accident.
 Often, upgrading to newer vehicles can significantly lower the risk of injuries resulting from road accidents.

 - Shop around.
-It’s always a good idea to seek out multiple insurance quotes before you make a commitment, and trucking workers’ compensation insurance shouldn’t be any different.
+It’s always a good idea to seek out multiple insurance quotes before you make a commitment, and trucking workers’ comp insurance shouldn’t be any different.

-With the right approach to safety and insurance shopping, most businesses that hire truckers can reduce their commercial truck insurance policy costs, lower the risk of accidents occurring and run a safer, more financially effective business.
+With the right approach to safety and insurance shopping, most businesses that hire truckers can reduce their insurance costs, lower the risk of accidents occurring and run a safer, more financially effective business.